aws/jsii/gh-pages/content/home/runtime-architecture.md

-When using `jsii-pacmak` to generate libraries in different programming languages, the **Javascript** code is bundled within the generated library, so that it can be used during at runtime.
+When using `jsii-pacmak` to generate libraries in different programming languages, the **Javascript** code is bundled within the generated library, so that it can be used at runtime.
 This is the reason why a `node` runtime needs to be available in order to execute code that depends on *jsii* libraries.

 The generated libraries have a dependency on a *Runtime client* library for the